grambank/grambank/.github/ISSUE_TEMPLATE/suggestion-for-change--language-coding.md

 assignees: ''

 ---
 *Are you submitting a comment in regards to more than 10 data-points?
-If so, please complete this form and attach a spreadsheet with columns for feature ID number, language name/glottocode and a comment field*
+If so, please complete this form and attach a spreadsheet with columns for feature ID number, language name/glottocode and a comment field.
+You can find [a blank Grambank coding sheet here](https://github.com/grambank/grambank/blob/master/docs/Grambank_most_updated_sheet.tsv).
+Please fill in Feature and Language ID for the relevant datapoints. *

 *Have you read the Grambank wiki article for the features that you want to suggest a change for?
-If not, please visit https://github.com/grambank/grambank/wiki.*
+If not, please visit our [wiki] (https://github.com/grambank/grambank/wiki).*

 *What language or dialect would you like to suggest a change in coding for?
 Please give the Name and/or glottocode.
 (If more than 10 data-points, please just refer to the spreadsheet.)*